theopsall/video_annotator/README.md

 Under the static folder you can find the Annotated directory which contains a {email}.txt file for each user with the annotated videos and a directory for each user with the labels in .csv for each video that have been annotated from the user.

-Under the static folder you can find the Video directory which contains the dataset.
+Under the static folder you can find the Video directory which contains the dataset seperated in class subdirectories.